 Rachel also accepts short-term engagements as a conductor, performer, teacher, and video editor.
 In 2019, for example, Rachel served the National Christian Choir as Senior Director of the Children's Christmas Choir, collaborating in performances with the adult choir and orchestra.
 She has also served as a guest conductor and performer for special events at churches and community organizations.
 While Rachel's primary instrument is voice, she is competent as a worship music pianist, and she accompanies choirs as a djembe player.
 Rachel has presented workshops for conferences at local and state levels, and she teaches private music lessons.
 She also creates a variety of professional video products for businesses, choirs, churches, and individuals.

 Previously, Rachel was a Vocal Music Teacher in public and private schools.
 For her excellence and impact as an educator, Rachel was named a Finalist for Carroll County Public Schools' 2015 Teacher of the Year, and she was honored with the prestigious Outstanding Teacher Award presented by the Carroll County Chamber of Commerce.
-Over the course of her 15-year teaching career, Rachel held positions at elementary, middle, and high school levels, instilling the joy of music-making in thousands of students.
+Over the course of her 15-year career in education, Rachel held positions at elementary, middle, and high school levels, instilling the joy of music-making in thousands of students.
 She also served in numerous leadership positions at school and county levels.

 Rachel earned a Masters of Music from the Peabody Conservatory of the Johns Hopkins University and a Bachelors of Music Education from Wheaton College.
 Additionally, she has completed graduate-level coursework centered on world folk art, music, and dance at McDaniel College and has studied West African hand drumming and Lindy Hop swing dancing.
 Rachel also volunteers as a musician and video editor at her local church.
 She has been heavily involved in church worship ministries since 1998; she has experience in contemporary and blended worship settings and with congregations ranging in size from 100 to 2,000 members.